CarolineMillan/raytracer_cpp/README.md

 # Ray Tracer with Photon Mapping

-This is a classic ray tracer with photon mapping written in C++.
+A classic Whitted-style ray tracer with global illumination via photon mapping, written in C++.

 It outputs a scene to a PPM image in the images folder, which can be converted to a viewable PNG via your terminal using ImageMagick or a website like [convertio](https://convertio.co/).

-## Features

-- Whitted Ray Tracing
-- supports spheres and Polymesh objects
-- supports point lights, shadows, transparent and reflective materials
-- phong shading
-- photon mapping (global and caustic) using kd-trees and k-NN searches
-- multi object scenes

 ## Example Images